- Home

 Fixed braces, also known as train track braces, are one of the best-known teeth straightening options.

 Consisting of small brackets attached to each tooth and joined together by a wire, fixed braces apply gentle pressure, gradually moving your teeth into the desired position.
-Your dentist or orthodontist will check and adjust your braces every four to 10 weeks, and may tighten or change wires to keep teeth moving in the right direction.
+Your dentist or orthodontist will check and adjust your braces every four to 10 weeks, and may tighten or change the wires to keep your teeth moving in the right direction.

 In some cases, elastic bands or coil springs may also be used during treatment.
 Elastic bands can improve bite issues while coil string can help to close gaps or increase space between teeth.
 As well as traditional metal braces, there are other, more discreet, fixed brace options, including lingual braces, Damon braces, and ceramic braces.